IPvSean/masksfordocs/docs/buy_ppe.md

 - Direct [https://www.brightviewtechnologies.com/contact/contact-us/contact-us-form~form.aspx](https://www.brightviewtechnologies.com/contact/contact-us/contact-us-form~form.aspx) fill out the form and put in the comments what you are looking to purchase.
   - 50 units at 3.95 per shield ($197.5)
   - 250 units at 3.75 per shield ($937.5)
-  - large quantities contact them
+  - larger quantities contact them

 # High Quantity